ton731/git-command/stash.md

     - same as `git stash`
 - `git stash pop`
     - remove the most recetly stashed changes in the stash and re-apply them to the working copy
+- `git stash apply`
+    - apply stashed changes to the current branch without removing it from the stash
+- `git stash list`
+    - view all stashes
+- `git stash drop stash@{id}`
+    - delete a particular stash
+- `git stash clear`
+    - clear out all stashes